 1. Sort out your storage

-Connect a large external drive to your Mac (the larger the better; buy the highest capacity you can afford).
-If it's not formatted for the Mac, open Disk Utility, select the drive in the sidebar, click the Erase tab, select Mac OS Extended '(Case Sensitive, Journaled)', then click the Erase button.
+Get hold of a large external hard drive for Mac (the larger the better; buy the highest capacity you can afford) and connect it to your machine.
+If it's not formatted for the Mac, open Disk Utility, select the drive in the sidebar, click the Erase button, select Mac OS Extended '(Case Sensitive, Journaled)', then click the Erase button.

 2. Decide on directories